 Quiet and shaded roads of the Northwest Woods in East Hampton offer a serene antidote to the go-go pace of the Hamptons.
 One of our favorites is a meandering, 12-mile ride beginning in East Hampton Village and ending at the the marina in Sag Harbor.
 Although there’s usually little traffic in the Northwest Woods, the roads are narrow, so keep to the side and ride single-file.
-Pause in Sag Harbor for coffee and shopping, or, if you want to extend your ride, pedal to North Haven and catch the South Ferry to Shelter Island.
+Pause in Sag Harbor for ice cream, browsing the shops, or viewing the yachts in the harbor.
+If you want to extend your ride, pedal to North Haven and catch the South Ferry to Shelter Island.

 Sag Harbor Favorites

 Distinctive apparel and brands for women and men in an airy shop overlooking Sag Harbor’s main thoroughfare.